isselab/HAnS-LSP/Userstudy/easelab-datasetsnake-HAnSLSP/README.md

 The purpose of this repo is to test and evaluate the embedded feature annotations plugin [HAnS-LSP](https://github.com/isselab/HAnS-LSP/tree/test-with-plugin) for Visual Studio Code.
-*Do not download the repo content, you will be given a different path to download everything you need*
+_Do not download the repo content, you will be given a different path to download everything you need_

 ### Requirements:

 - Visual Studio code installed
 - Required JDK 22+
-- Installed HAnS-LSP-vscode plugin
+- Installed HAnS-LSP-vscode plugin (Installation guide below)
-- JAVA_Home Set to JDK 22+
+- JAVA_Home Set to JDK 22+ (Setting guide below)
-- Make sure you turn on auto-save in Visual studio code or save your changes after every step for the extension to work correctly.
+- Make sure you turn on auto-save in Visual studio code or save your changes after every step for the extension to work correctly (Setting guide below).

 ### JAVA HOME SETTINGS